 Military Interstate Children’s Compact

-Ohio, along with all of the other 49 states, participates in the Military Interstate Children’s Compact (MIC3).
+Ohio, along with all other states, participates in the Military Interstate Children’s Compact (MIC3).
 The goal is to “support successful educational transitions for mobile military students.”
 Every member state has adopted a series of guidelines that extend reciprocity for high school graduation requirements.
 The goal is to make it simple for children of active duty and recently retired service persons to graduate high school despite the differing graduations requirements from the different states that they lived in.
 More information can be found here.

 We owe much to our country’s military.
 The State of Ohio is proud to support of all members of the armed forces and veterans.
 The state offers these higher education support programs and many more services as a thank you for their service.